CatalinMihaiGhita/libcat/README.md

 ### Monad Types

-The optional type: A | nil
+The optional type: A | unit
 ```C++
 opt<A> = var<A, unit>
 ```